taipeik9/Google-Gemini-Toggle/readme.md

 ### November 20th tasks completed
 - [x] figure out max-height, summaries get cut off

+### November 25th completed!
-- [ ] fix bug -> gemini enabled on two tabs, disable and then refresh.
+- [x] fix bug -> gemini enabled on two tabs, disable and then refresh.
 The second tab will have the summary removed, but the toggle button will still be checked.
 I update the check on reload in googleGeminiToggle.js but for some reason its not persisting.

 ### November 21 added notes
 - [ ] add dark mode